Permanents of heavy-tailed random matrices with positive elements: Abstract

 \section{Abstract}

-We study the asymptotic behavior of permanents of $n \times n$ random matrices $A$ with independent identically distributed positive entries and prove a strong law of large numbers for $\log \perm A$.
-We calculate the values of the limit $\lim_{n \to \infty}\frac{\log \perm A}{n \log n}$ under the assumption that elements have power law decaying tails, and observe a first order phase transition in the limit as the mean becomes infinite.
+We study the asymptotic behavior of permanents of $n \times n$ random matrices $A$ with positive entries.
+We assume that $A$ has either i.i.d.~entries or is a symmetric matrix with the i.i.d.~upper triangle.
+Under the assumption that elements have power law decaying tails, we prove a strong law of large numbers for $\log \perm A$.
+We calculate the values of the limit $\lim_{n \to \infty}\frac{\log \perm A}{n \log n}$ in terms of the exponent of the power law distribution decay, and observe a first order phase transition in the limit as the mean becomes infinite.
 The methods extend to a wide class of rectangular matrices.
-It is also shown that in finite mean regime the limiting behavior holds uniformly over all submatrices of linear size.
+It is also shown that, in finite mean regime, the limiting behavior holds uniformly over all submatrices of linear size.

 \subjclass[2010]{Primary 60B20, 15B52, 15A15} \keywords{permanent, random matrices, law of large numbers, heavy tail distribution}